sup0gari/CTF_Knowledge/DB/Microsoft SQL Server.md

 # Microsoft SQL Server
 Microsoft SQL Server is a relational database management system (RDBMS) made by Microsoft.
-## Notes
-If commands are not found or do not work, you may need to install or update it.
-The commands and tools used here were tested on Kali Linux (Rolling Edition)

 ## Port
 1433